SagaByte/DataExtractor/README.md

-# Extractor Tool for Termux
+# DataExtractor

-An easy-to-use tool for Termux to extract important data from text (.txt) and PDF (.pdf) files.
+A simple Termux tool to extract **email addresses, phone numbers, and URLs** from `.txt` and `.pdf` files.

 This tool helps you pull and display:

 -   **Email addresses**
 -   **Phone numbers**
 -   **Links (URLs)**

-You can choose to save the results to a `results.txt` file or send them directly to your Telegram account.
+You can choose to save the results to a `results.txt` file.

 ## Features

 -   Extracts emails, phone numbers, and URLs using robust regular expressions.
 -   Supports both `.txt` and `.pdf` file formats.
 -   Option to save extracted data to a local `results.txt` file.
--   Option to send extracted data directly to a Telegram chat.
--   Handles large Telegram messages by splitting them into chunks.

 ## Installation on Termux